rmwesley/phy571_Cahn-Hilliard/readme.md

 > TCGPhysica1995.pdf will possibly give you some ideas of diagnostics that you can implement, once your solver will be running, to characterize the patterns obtained in phase separation.
-\

 ## Compiling report.tex

-To compile the LaTeX report in document/ just run the command pdflatex`&nbsp;report.tex` from the document/ directory after getting all correct dependencies.
+To compile the LaTeX report in document/ just run the command `pdflatex report.tex` from the document/ directory after getting all correct dependencies.
 Specifically, you can install texlive-latex-extra from the texlive distribution to get the basic packages.
 Then, to get Polytechnique's styling and graphical packages you need to also install the polytechnique package of the group typographix.
 It isn't enough anymore for the newer versions of report.tex to compile it using just packages readily available on latex distributions like texlive.